Thinking about seeking an annulment?

 If you’re feeling that way, you’re not alone.

-It cares why it happened — and what you were told.
+It cares why it happened — and what you were told (ie, were you defrauded in a significant way somehow).

 Before you file anything, let’s clear up the confusion about annulment and analyze what your real options are.